genea-workshop/leaderboard/_pages/details.md

 Below you can find an overview of all submitted responses from the evaluation study:

-# Submission:

-<h1 style="color: #3979c0">How to participate</h1>
+<h1 style="color: #3979c0">Submission process</h1>
 To participate in the evaluation, you will need to:
-1. Train your model on the [BEAT-v2](https://pantomatrix.github.io/EMAGE/) dataset, with the official test set held out.
+1. Train your model on the [BEAT-2](https://pantomatrix.github.io/EMAGE/) dataset, with the official test set held out.
-2. Generate motion for the leaderboard’s test set (a superset of the BEAT-v2 test set; will be provided at a later time).
+2. Generate motion for the leaderboard’s test set (a superset of the BEAT-2 test set; will be provided at a later time).
 3. Submit the generated motion to the leaderboard organisers, alongside your paper or brief technical report describing the details of your model.
 If submitting an already published model, you only need to document the adaptations you made for the new dataset.

 We are currently reaching out to potential participants for the first evaluation.
 We will share more details in the upcoming months.